-It should be noticed that the mentioned old papers \cite{Collins,Barrois:1977xd,Frautschi:1978rz,Bailin:1983bm} were based on the existence of the attractive $\bar{3}$ color channel and on analogies with ordinary superconductors.
+It should be noted that the mentioned old papers \cite{Collins,Barrois:1977xd,Frautschi:1978rz,Bailin:1983bm} were based on the existence of the attractive $\bar{3}$ color channel and on analogies with ordinary superconductors.
 The main result of these analyses was that quarks form Cooper pairs with a gap of order a few MeV.
-In more recent times two papers \cite{Rapp:1997zu} and \cite{Alford:1997zt}, have brought this result to question.
+In more recent times two papers by \textcite{Rapp:1997zu} and \textcite{Alford:1997zt}, have brought this result to question.
 These authors considered diquark condensation arising from instanton-mediated interactions and although their approximations are not under rigorous quantitative control, the result was that gaps can be as large as $100$ MeV.
-However, as pointed out by Hsu \cite{Hsu:2000sy}: ``{\it this is an unfair characterization of Bailin and Love's results \cite{Bailin:1983bm}.
-A value of the strong coupling large enough to justify the instanton liquid picture of~\textcite{Rapp:1997zu,Alford:1997zt} also yields a large gap when substituted in Bailin and Love's results.
-After all, instantons are suppressed by an exponential factor $\exp( - 2 \pi / \alpha_s )$.
-Bailin and Love merely suffered from the good taste not to extrapolate their results to large values of $\alpha_s$!\,}"

 Color superconductivity offers a clue to the behavior of strong interactions at very high baryonic densities, an issue of paramount relevance for the understanding of the physics of compact stars and of heavy ion collisions.
 In the asymptotic regime it is possible to understand the structure of the quark condensate from basic considerations.